 The measure prohibits a person from reporting to a consumer reporting agency the amount or existence of any medical debt that a resident of Oregon owes or is alleged to owe.
-Defines medical debt as an amount that a resident of Oregon owes to a person who provides medical services, products, or devices for medical treatment other than some cosmetic surgery, medical devices or supplies including drugs or medications, patient care, or other medical services or products and does not include an amount owed on a credit card or to a financial institution that extended credit unless the credit was extended to purchase medical treatment, patient care, or other medical services or supplies.
-Specifies that a court may declare the medical debt void and uncollectible in an action brought for violation of this provision.
+It defines medical debt as an amount that a resident of Oregon owes to a person who provides medical services, products, or devices, or owes on a credit card offered specifically for the payment of medical services, products, or devices for individuals, incurred to pay for medical treatment other than some cosmetic surgery, medical devices or supplies, including drugs or medications, patient care, or other medical services or products.
+The measure specifies that a court may declare the medical debt void and uncollectible in an action brought for violation of this provision.
 The measure prohibits a consumer reporting agency from reporting an item that the consumer reporting agency knows or reasonably should know is a medical debt.